jacobmoncur/SketchVectorDrawable/README.md

 Supports [VectorDrawable] as well as [vector-compat].

+Added in the option to generate a VectorDrawable without the compat options.

 ## Installing Plugins
 ### The conventional way:
 1. [Download the ZIP file with the Measure](https://github.com/jacobmoncur/SketchVectorDrawable/archive/master.zip)